We are hoping that this bathing beauty brings a smile to your face during these Pandemic times, a Northern Flicker at our backyard water fountain.

 The northern flicker is a medium-sized member of the woodpecker family.
 It is native to most of North America, parts of Central America, Cuba, the Cayman Islands, and is one of the few woodpecker species that migrate.

-Bob and I were surprised when we visited my mom’s place at Oxtongue Lake, Ontario, in late April to see so many Northern Flickers, or Yellow-shafted Flickers as they are also known.
+Bob and I were surprised when we visited Oxtongue Lake, Ontario, in late April to see a northern flicker, or Yellow-shafted Flickers as they are also known.
 On the first day alone, we saw no less than eight of these birds, six at one time in a leafless deciduous tree.
 Read more

 For my mom and dad, seeing a Northern Flicker is a fairly common occurrence at Oxtongue Lake, in Ontario, Canada.
 The birds frequent their backyard and beach property because both locations have sandy soil with a good supply of ants.
 When Bob and I visited in mid-May one spring, I was lucky enough to see a female flicker industriously trying to find some grubs in an old tree stump.
 Read more

-Bob and I were on one of our regular visits to Thickson’s Woods Nature Reserve, in Whitby, Ontario, to check out the development of the Great Horned Owl babies.
-As we turned to leave, Bob noticed a large woodpecker zipping through the tree tops.
-A Northern Flicker landed near the top of a snag.
+Bob and I were on one of our regular visits to Thickson’s Woods Nature Reserve, in Whitby, Ontario, Canada, to check out the development of the Great Horned Owl babies.
+As we turned to leave, we noticed some northern flickers near the top of a snag.
 Read more